Koniambo mine: 20th century

+21st century

 Discussions begun to extend mining on the massif in the 1990s after deals had been struck to give some political independence to the new northern Province, dominated by the Kanak, after violent clashes between French loyalists and independence supporters in the 1980s.
 Northern Kanak interests sought an industrial project that could give them a measure of economic independence from France.
-The signing of the ‘Bercy Agreements’ in 1998 permitted development to proceed, but required a new port, power station to fuel the country's second nickel smelter, and an 11 km long conveyor from the massif to the smelter.
+The signing of the ‘Bercy Agreements’ in 1998 permitted development to proceed, but required a new port, power station to fuel the country's second nickel smelter, and an 11 km long conveyor from the mine to the smelter.
 The brokering of this deal by André Dang Van Nha, an important industrialist sympathetic to Kanak interests, and other key individuals involved a swap of mining titles with other SLN nickel mines, political interventions, and clever bargaining to provide financing and a supply of nickel to the smelter development.

-The US$5.3 billion plant at Vavouto is now operated by Koniambo Nickel SAS (KNS), a joint venture between the Northern Province’s SMSP and the transnational conglomerate Glencore-Xstrata.
+The budgeted US$5.3 billion plant at Vavouto was operated by Koniambo Nickel SAS (KNS) over the period between November 2014 and August 2024.
+Metal was first produced in April 2013.

+The project, which was inaugurated by French president Francois Hollande and Glencore CEO Ivan Glasenberg, was a joint venture between the Northern Province’s Société minière du sud Pacifique (SMSP) and Xstrata.
+The project hired 950 full-time employees.
+Cost overruns meant that capital expenditures totalled US$7bn by project completion in 2014.
 The Northern Province has a 51% share, making this one of the largest mines in the world with majority Indigenous ownership and control.

+In August 2007 the project was headed by Falconbridge Limited.
+CEO Aaron Regent was in talks with China Minmetals and China Development Bank about them investing in the form of debt rather than equity.

+The project got the green light from the Xstrata board in October 2007.
+At the time it was budgeted by Xstrata nickel chief Ian Pearce for US$3.8 billion.
+Pearce was "confident the firm had the experience and expertise to deliver the Koniambo project on budget and on time," even though the firm had previously grown chiefly by the mergers and acquisitions game.
+In August 2011 Xstrata CEO Mick Davis blamed the capex overruns on "hyper-inflation in mining project inputs" and felt that they were project specific; he was "forgiven" by mining analysts.
+The project was in April 2013 said to be a "tier-one asset with long-term cash costs at the bottom of the second quartile."
+By February 2024, it was said to remain "an unsustainable operation and Glencore cannot justify continuing to fund losses to the detriment of its shareholders."
+As of Q4 2023, a total of US$9.0 billion had been disbursed since project inception.